 Quality control inspectors:

-Quality control inspectors ensure that your food will not make you sick, that your car will run properly, and that your pants will not split the first time you wear them.
-These workers monitor quality standards for nearly all manufactured products, including foods, textiles, clothing, glassware, motor vehicles, electronic components, computers, and structural steel.
-Specific job duties vary across the wide range of industries in which these inspectors work.
-Quality control workers rely on a number of tools to do their jobs.
+Quality control workers rely on a number of tools to do their job.
 Although some still use hand-held measurement devices, such as calipers and alignment gauges, they more commonly operate electronic inspection equipment, such as coordinate-measuring machines (CMMs).
 Inspectors testing electrical devices may use voltmeters, ammeters, and ohmmeters to test potential difference, current flow, and resistance, respectively.